 Arielle Burgdorf is always on the move: Originally from Washington, D.C., she lived in Philadelphia, Edinburgh, San Diego, and San Francisco and recently started pursuing an MFA in Creative Writing in Pittsburgh.
 Her work has appeared in Maximum Rocknroll, Feministe, The Feminist Review, Horseless Press, Bone and Ink Press, and can be found online here, here, and here.
 Voices: Arielle Burgdorf weiterlesen

 Sometime during the 17-hour-trainride from Portland to San Francisco, the lush forests of the Pacific Northwest turn into the hills covered by yellow and green grasslands and bushes that surround the Bay Area.
-The change in landscape coincides with a change in culture.
+The Ohlone people, including the Yelamu, are the original inhabitants of the area that is now San Francisco.
+They were the largest group of Native Americans south of the Coast Salish before European settlement expanded from the East Coast.
+Now their traces are few and far in between.
+The time of Spanish colonization and Mexican affiliation, however, is still present in many place and street names.
 Books, Booths, and Burritos in San Francisco weiterlesen

 A Tale for The Time Being (Canongate, 2013) is a book about connections – between and in spite of people, time, and place.
-The story is set in motion when Ruth, who lives on Cortes, one of the Discovery Islands at the northern end of Georgia Strait, finds a mysterious piece of flotsam Tracing „A Tale For The Time Being“ on Cortes Island weiterlesen
+The story is set in motion when Ruth, who lives on Cortes, one of the Discovery Islands at the northern end of Georgia Strait, finds a mysterious piece of flotsam: The diary of Nao, a teenager in Japan.
+Tracing „A Tale For The Time Being“ on Cortes Island weiterlesen